ae9is/amazon-reviews/migrations/README.md

 The export+drop and create+load steps have been combined here for convenience, and no verification is done.

 Foreign key constraints are used, along with bigint primary keys (instead of uuid/varchar).
 This could be changed to support sharding or to ease complex migrations.

+If you prefer, you may use the migrate tool instead of the shell scripts: https://github.com/golang-migrate/migrate